 Being persuasive doesn’t mean you have to pressure or manipulate people.
 It’s simply the ability to describe the logic and benefits of an idea so that you obtain agreement.
 So how do you become more persuasive?

-Here are a few tips to develop your persuasion skills:
+6 Tips to develop your persuasion skills:

 Be friendly, pleasant, and connected, and think about the impression you’re making all the time.
 If your clients don’t like you, they won’t buy into what you say.